urah001/SmartBite/idea.md

 remove the cart icon
 find like a booked icon
 change the apple icon to food
+find a pic to copy for the pages

 1. ### **Service Rendering Jobs in Nigeria 🇳🇬**
    **1. Home & Domestic Services 🏡**